 - Primary care services offered in our rural clinic

 - Dental opportunities in local hospital

 - Surgical brigade support for burn victims

 - Chimney construction project

 The volunteer experience at Project Kodaikanal allows exposure to a number of different initiatives based on our on-going programming and partnerships.
-Whether you're giving a lesson on gastrointestinal illnesses to crèche teachers, attending one of ten women's group meetings to teach about women's health, or spending the afternoon taking vital signs in our rural clinic, your efforts allow us to better serve the residents of Kodaikanal and the surrounding communities.
+Whether it is giving a lesson on gastrointestinal illnesses to crèche teachers, attending one of ten women's group meetings to teach about women's health, or spending the afternoon taking vital signs in our rural clinic, volunteer efforts allow us to better serve the residents of Kodaikanal and the surrounding communities.

-Over the course of your trip you'll receive an unfiltered experience in health care field work abroad, and learn about the tremendous impact that even one person can have.
-At our end, so as to maximize your contribution, we will tailor your experience based on current needs, your interests, training, and amount of time that you spend with us on-site in Kodaikanal.
+Over the course of their trips, volunteers receive an unfiltered experience in health care field work abroad, and learn about the tremendous impact that even one person can have.

 Want to volunteer in India in the future?
 Fill out the form below to get in touch with us and let us know you’re interested, and we’ll keep you posted!

 "Volunteering at Project Kodaikanal with FIMRC was truly a rewarding experience and I'm incredibly grateful for all that I learned during my trip.
 Through shadowing physicians at various hospitals I was able to get a closer look at how the healthcare system in India differs from the United States and how physicians approach patient care...
 Participating in health education activities was also a great way for me to directly interact with students and teachers in the community to address fundamental gaps in knowledge that can truly make a difference in their lives. "